Moonfin-Client/Smart-TV/README.md

 ## Installation

-TVs don't carry Moonfin in their app stores, so the package has to be sideloaded.
-Download the latest release from the [Releases page](https://github.com/Moonfin-Client/Smart-TV/releases) and pick the file that matches your TV:
+Samsung and LG don't carry Moonfin in their TV app stores, so it's installed by sideloading.
+On LG the closest thing to a store is the **Homebrew Channel**, which lists Moonfin and updates it like any other app, no root needed.
+Everyone else downloads a package from the [Releases page](https://github.com/Moonfin-Client/Smart-TV/releases) and picks the file that matches the TV:

 | Platform | File | Supported Devices |
 |---|---|---|